-Your Proposal must be expressed in the English, and valid for a minimum period of 90 days.
+Your Proposal must be expressed in the English language, and valid for a minimum period of 120 days.

 In the course of preparing your Proposal, it shall remain your responsibility to ensure that it reaches the address above on or before the deadline.
 Proposals that are received by UNDP after the deadline indicated above, for whatever reason, shall not be considered for evaluation.
-If you are submitting your Proposal by email, kindly ensure that they are signed and in the .pdf format, and free from any virus or corrupted files.